 This post is sponsored by Diamond of California Nuts.

 Planning on entertaining for the holidays?
-Remove some of the stress from holiday hosting by serving a cheese board as a starter.
+Remove some of the stress from holiday hosting by serving an epic holiday cheese board as a starter.
 It is a great way to take care of the appetizers ahead of time so you don’t have to worry about it while you’re preparing the entrees.

 TAG ME ON INSTAGRAM TO BE FEATURED ON MY STORIES! @cookingwithcocktailrings